Enhanced Games: Investors

 In January 2024, TEG announced that it had secured a multi-million-dollar investment round from venture capitalists, including Thiel, Angermayer and Balaji Srinivasan.
 In February 2025, businessman Donald Trump Jr. said that his venture fund 1789 Capital would be involved in an investment round, saying "The Enhanced Games represent the future – real competition, real freedom, and real records being smashed.
 This is about excellence, innovation, and American dominance on the world stage – something the MAGA movement is all about."
-Other investors include Saudi prince Khaled bin Alwaleed Al Saud.
+Others include Saudi prince Khaled bin Alwaleed Al Saud, and cryptocurrency investors Cameron and Tyler Winklevoss.

 Athletes

-Australian swimmer and Olympic medalist James Magnussen said in February 2024 that he intends to come out of retirement to compete in the games in an attempt to break the 50m freestyle world record.
-D'Souza pledged a US$1 million prize if he did break it, and Magnussen said that he will " ... juice to the gills ... break it in six months".
+Australian swimmer and Olympic medalist James Magnussen said in February 2024 that he would end his retirement to compete in the games in an attempt to break the 50 m freestyle world record.
+D'Souza pledged a US$1 million prize if he did break it, and Magnussen said that he will "... juice to the gills ... break it in six months".
 He also said that the money could set him up for the next decade, that sport is about entertainment and is sometimes taken too seriously, and "This is not for everyone, and it is certainly not something for young athletes."
 According to Magnussen, as of May 2025 the performance-enhancing drugs he has taken include testosterone, BPC-157, CJC-1295, ipamorelin and thymosin.

 In May 2025, TEG announced that Greek swimmer Kristian Gkolomeev had unofficially broken the long course 50 metres freestyle world record at a February 2025 private event, beating Magnussen to the record and winning the $1 million prize.
-He reportedly swam the course in 20.89 seconds, 0.02 seconds faster than the current record by César Cielo.
+He reportedly swam the course in 20.89 seconds, 0.02 seconds faster than the record held by César Cielo.
 The performance-enhancing drugs he used, if any, were not disclosed.
-American swimmer Megan Romano, first female participant, Ukrainian swimmer Andriy Govorov, as of 2025 world record holder of the 50m butterfly (long course), and Bulgarian swimmer Josif Miladinov have also joined TEG.
+Other swimmers to join TEG included American Megan Romano, the first female participant, Ukrainian Andriy Govorov, as of 2026 the world record holder of the 50 m butterfly (long course), and Bulgarian Josif Miladinov.

 In September 2025, British swimmer and 2024 Olympic 50m freestyle silver medallist Ben Proud announced he would be joining TEG.
-Also in September, TEG announced that American sprinter and 2022 100m world champion Fred Kerley will be competing.
+Also in September, TEG announced that American sprinter and 2022 100 m world champion Fred Kerley will be competing.